Last Updated on May 18, 2022

 Unfortunately, I wasn’t terribly amazed by the steam cleaner.
 It doesn’t seem very powerful.
 It makes a lot of steam and an impressive amount of noise, but I still had to physically wipe toilets, tub corners, and sinks to fully remove the visible dirt and dust.

-What’s also annoying is that the steam cleaner needs extremely frequent breaks to reheat.
-While cleaning full-length bedroom closet mirrors, I could get three full swipes from top to bottom with the steam cleaner, and then the green light would turn off, indicating that the cleaner needed time to reheat.
+What’s also annoying is that the steam cleaner needs very frequent breaks to reheat.
+While cleaning full-length bedroom closet mirrors, I could get three full swipes from top to bottom (not a large area) with the steam cleaner, and then the green light would turn off, indicating that the cleaner needed time to reheat.
 I timed it, and it took 11 seconds after every three swipes for the steam cleaner to reheat to the proper temperature.
 It was the same with everything I cleaned around my house.
-I could get one small section sprayed, and then I had to stand and wait a few seconds for the green light to come back on.
+I could get one small section sprayed, and then I had to stand and wait more than 10 seconds for the green light to come back on.
 It adds a great deal of time to the cleaning process.

 I also initially found some of the attachments, such as the upholstery nozzle, to be difficult to attach, and the manual’s instructions for attaching it were slightly confusing.
 It took several minutes of fiddling before I figured out how to attach the nozzle.